dog-face/git_commit_inflator/README.txt

  _______________________________________
-/ You will feel hungry again in another \
+/ You never hesitate to tackle the most \
-\ hour.                                 /
+\ difficult problems.                   /
  ---------------------------------------
         \   ^__^
          \  (oo)\_______